 Image Source: ScreenRant

-Since he was a member of the military, he’s highly trained and knows how to use a great variety of weapons.
+He was a member of the military, so he’s highly trained and knows how to use a large variety of weapons.
 His obsession with prevailing over evil despite having no superpowers is tainted by the trauma of losing his whole family to crime.
 His mental health makes him quite volatile and violent.
 He will resort to any tricks to kill the thugs that cross his path.

 As a vigilante, he’s ruthless, and yet we can’t help but compare him to other superheroes that have tragic origin stories.
 Think about Batman and the loss of his parents, or Hit-Girl and the loss of her mother.
-And yet, they couldn’t be more different.
-The trauma is still there, but the violence that the Punisher inflicts on his targets is to reckon with.
+However, they couldn’t be more different.
+The trauma is still there, but the violence that the Punisher inflicts on his targets is to be reckoned with.

 7. Black Widow

 Black Widow isn’t just a superhero without powers, she’s a weapon.
 This is what makes her one of the strongest Marvel superheroes.
 There are many different versions of Black Widow, but it’s Natasha Romanoff that has stolen our hearts through the Marvel Cinematic Universe (MCU).
 Originally trained to be a spy, Russians experimented on her.
 Despite this, she powers through and fights crime using

 Image Source: TV and Movie News